 Challenge icons are only checked during the declare attackers and declare defender steps of a challenge.
 If, for example, a character already in a military challenge loses it's military icon during the challenge through a card effect, that character stays in the challenge and counts his strength normally.

 We don't know exactly when the next chapter pack will be released.
 It's roughly every month, but occasionally there are slight delays.
-The F.A.Q. and restricted list are usually updated about 3 times each year during the down-time between tournament seasons (for example, between Store Championship and Regionals, then again after Regionals and before Gen Con).
+The F.A.Q. and restricted list are usually updated 3 to 4 times each year during the down-time between tournament seasons (for example, between Store Championship and Regionals, then again after Regionals and before Gen Con).

 Previous FAQs were released on 21 July 2014, 15 April 2014, 14 October 2013, 23 July 2013, 27 February 2013, 11 October 2012, 03 August 2012, 20 March 2012, 19 January 2012, 22 September 2011.